Accounting Marketing: The Essential Guide for CPA Firms

 Key Skill Sets for Successful Accounting Marketing

 It takes an integrated team to build a successful modern marketing program.
-Many firms are already accomplished traditional marketers, but success today requires additional skillsets attuned to the today’s increasingly digital marketplace.
+Many firms are already accomplished traditional marketers, but success today requires additional skillsets attuned to today’s increasingly digital marketplace.
 You can build this team in-house or you can source it to outside experts.
 Either way, they will need to work in concert with your leadership and subject matter experts to establish a productive rhythm.

 Below are eight marketing skills that are often missing from accounting firm marketing departments: